4site-interactive-studios/engrid-docs/src/pages/docs/cheat-sheet.md

 ### Hide any element based on the selected value of a checkbox or radio select field

 {% callout title="You should know!" %}
+These classes can also be used on thank you pages
+{% /callout %}

+{% callout title="You should know!" %}
 Note that this does not work for other field types (e.g. Select, Input, Textarea, etc..)
 {% /callout %}